wbuchwalter/on-demand-training-cntk/doc/custom-image.md

 ### Cleaning up
 You can now delete everything in your original resource group that was used to capture the VM **except** the storage account, since that's where the VHD is stored.

+### Creating a new container
+We will need an Azure Blob storage container to store the outputs from the trainings (metrics, model checkpoint etc.), you can simply create a new container in the same storage account as your VM VHD.